tomatospy/tomatospy.github.io/publications.md

 #### [Retweeting through the Firewall](https://www.aspi.org.au/report/retweeting-through-great-firewall)

-Twitter released another data set of accounts and tweets that it had determined where sponsored by the Chinese state.
-This activity was a continuation of that which we saw previously in Tweeting through the Firewall. *12 June 2020*
+The [sequel report](https://www.aspi.org.au/report/retweeting-through-great-firewall) about continuing PRC activity on both Twitter and Facebook, continuing on from what we saw previously in Tweeting through the Firewall. *12 June 2020*

 #### [Hacking for ca$h](https://www.aspi.org.au/report/hacking-cash)